-- Find fresh and emerging topics (easy way);
+- Find fresh and emerging topics (the easy way);

-- Discover new ways to depict the same thing (hard way).
+- Discover new ways to depict the same thing (the hard way).

-If I were you, I’d opt for the first one because it’s a lot easier.
+If I were you, I’d opt for the first one because it’s much easier.
 The general idea is that thousands of photos are uploaded on topics like “office” or “dog”.

 But, for example, when the Coronavirus was first mentioned, there were virtually no images on the topic.
 And the demand was huge.

-The best way to find such topics is to read news, be active on Reddit, or you can let others inform you.
+The best way to find such topics is to read news, be active on Reddit, or let others inform you.
 A great tool that does it for you is Exploding Topics.
 There are free and premium plans.

 Also, when you find a promising topic, you need to be quick.
 Don’t wait for a month.
-You need to upload photos of the emerging topic as soon as possible, ideally within a couple of days.
+You must upload photos of the emerging topic as soon as possible, ideally within a couple of days.
 Because guess what?
 Other stock photographers will also notice it.

-Nailing the composition is even more important for stock photos because the individuals purchasing stock photos are designers and website owners.
-And they value esthetics, much more than the average Joe liking your Instagram posts.
+Nailing the composition is even more important for stock photos because designers and website owners are purchasing stock photos.
+And they value esthetics much more than the average Joe who likes your Instagram posts.

 Many stock photo agencies only accept photos with perfect or awesome compositions.
 And they make it clear by making it their top recommendation for contributors.
 If you think this is your weak spot, you can start by reading more about the rule of thirds – the basics.